Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

 While phone is still the most important channel for customer service, voice-based chatbots represent the holy grail of customer service automation, enhancing customer experience to the latest digital standards and delivering a rapid return on investment.

 Machine learning changes everything.
-Put simply, machine learning recognizes a pattern after first learning it.
+Put simply, machine learning recognises a pattern after first learning it.
 Specifically, in customer relations, machine learning can identify a customer’s need, and a well-trained intelligence chatbot can deliver truly impressive results that can be compared to those obtained through human intelligence.

 Learning consists of giving examples of sentences to the learning machine and detailing the corresponding intention.
 To be efficient, this learning has to happen before a chatbot is launched and continue throughout the first few weeks after launch.
-If the chatbot doesn’t recognize the intention with enough reliability, human intervention becomes necessary.
+If the chatbot doesn’t recognise the intention with enough reliability, human intervention becomes necessary.

 Beyond machine learning, some providers are offering an ensemble of mature and accessible technologies that are enabling the construction of chatbots—speech to text, text to speech and API management—which can: